 During the Spring of 2018, the State Board of Education approved revisions to the Colorado Academic Standards (CAS), as required by statute.
 This approval completed the first four phases of the standards review and revision timeline, moving Colorado into the final two phases ending in full implementation of the CAS.
 CDE's Office of Standards and Instructional Support is committed to supporting districts to take full advantage of the two-year transition period to the revised CAS, with appropriate and meaningful attention given to curriculum, instruction, assessment, professional learning, communications, and alignment of local policies and practices.
 CDE's support will include both online and in-person components with materials designed specifically for local school and district leaders to use with their teachers and staff.

-Phase 5: Transition to the 2020 Standards with CDE's Implementation Modules
+Phase 5: Transition to the 2020 Standards with CDE's Professional Learning Modules

 Standards—Broad goals articulating what students should know, understand, and be able to do over a given time period—are the foundation of teaching and learning.
 For students to achieve the goals set by the standards, teachers need to be standards-literate.
 This means they must: